ElektraInitiative/libelektra/doc/decisions/3_decided/elixir_bindings.md

 The main reason for this choice were time constraints.

-Since I have assumed that the availability of the Elixir bindings is not very important, it is acceptable if future changes break these bindings.
+Since I have assumed that the compatiblity of the Elixir bindings is not very important, it is acceptable if future changes break these bindings.

 ## Implications

-- Any change in the C API breaks the Elixir binding which needs to be addressed manually.
+- Every incompatible change in the C API needs manual changes in the Elixir binding.

 ## Related Decisions